horakjakub/docs-family/README.md

 Easy way to share you documents with your family

+    - Create your family

 - Siging/Login page
 - View your family
-- If there is noone -> add new person
+- Welcome Page if there is no
 - Integrations

+- first check if someone is logged in
+- second if it's check if someone has assinged family
+- if yes show him family